Klbgr/EzStudies/README.md

 # EzStudies
 ---------------
-The best application available on all plateformes :)
+The best application available on all plateforms :)